 The stand version of the transom has two windows and a pantograph central door, same as on board other Absolute Navettas.

 The optional version, that we have called “Beach Club”, offers a full windowed transom, with two side fixed doors and two sliding doors in the middle.
 The result is that we have the possibility to create a living space inside, not just a storage.

-It has a bed convertible into sofa, two wardrobes, air-conditioning, stereo, tv, fridge, separate head and shower.
+It has a bed convertible into sofa, two wardrobes, air cooling system, stereo, fridge, separate head and shower.

 Considering also the finishing, it is in fact an additional VIP cabin, but with a glass window at the water’s edge.